What is a birth plan?

-Manage your anxieties about giving birth, with some helpful advice from mums who’ve been there.
+If you’re feeling a bit anxious about giving birth, there are things you can do that may help.
+Here’s some helpful advice from mums who’ve been there.

 The ideal position for your baby to be in for labour and birth is head down, their back towards the front of your stomach.

-ℹLast reviewed on April 1st, 2015.
+ℹLast reviewed on June 5th, 2019.
 Next review date June 5th, 2022.